Dawnz/C30LunchManagementSystem/README.md

 # C30LunchManagementSystem
 This was a group assignemnt at the Amber Coding Academy.
-The group practiced using git commands including, push pull and branch to collaborate efficiently.
+The group practiced using git commands including, push, pull and branch to collaborate efficiently.